alessandroooo/optimization/_posts/2025-12-25-performance0.md

 SELECT t1.id FROM t0 WHERE amount > 0
 ```

-### Avoid table repetitions
+#### Avoid table repetitions
 Multiple occurrences of the same base tables within a single SELECT statement should be treated with suspicion.
-If there is redundance which can be eliminated, one should aspire to do so.
+If there is redundance which can be avoided, one should aspire to do so.

-### Use bind variables
+#### Use bind variables
 The queries below might look identical, if the bind variable **:product_cd** is set to the value **'1201'**, but they are not.
 ```sql
 -- Bad